Party registration drops 66% with Automatic Voter Registration

-Now, a researcher using Oregon voter data has identified an unintended consequence of Automatic Voter Registration: a steep drop in party registration.
-These results have been published in the journal Electoral Studies in a paper called, “The partisan costs of automatic voter registration.”
-Additional authors include Todd Lochner, Dr. Robert B. Pamplin Jr. Associate Professor of Government at Lewis & Clark College, and undergraduate student Alex Webb, ‘22.
+A new study has found that an unintended consequence of Automatic Voter Registration (AVR) is that many people who register to vote through this system are choosing not to affiliate with any political party.
+This means that there is a steep drop in the number of people who register as a member of a political party.
+The research used data from Oregon and has been published in a journal called Electoral Studies.
+The study was authored by a researcher and two professors from Lewis & Clark College, as well as an undergraduate student.

-The study results apply to back-end implementation of the Automatic Voter Registration in Oregon.
-“Back-end” refers to a system where voters are automatically registered during a transaction at a government agency, like the Department of Motor Vehicles (DMV) and then later have the option to register a particular party or to opt-out via mail.
-“Front-end” implementation systems provide potential voters with the option to choose a party or opt-out during the initial transaction.
-The researchers found a 66% decrease in party registration impacting Democratic and Republican parties similarly with little change over time post-registration.
-Third-party affiliation is also greatly reduced.
+The study focuses on how Automatic Voter Registration was implemented in Oregon.
+It found that when people were automatically registered to vote while doing business with a government agency, like the DMV, and given the option to choose a political party or to opt-out later by mail, there was a significant decrease (66%) in party registration for both Democrats and Republicans.
+This decrease did not change much over time after registration.
+Third-party affiliation also decreased.
+This system is called "back-end" implementation.
+"Front-end" implementation allows people to choose a party or opt-out during the initial registration process.

-Ellen Seljan, associate professor of political science at Lewis & Clark College and the lead researcher on the study, says: “In our study, back-end Automatic Voter Registration had a significant negative effect on party registration in the state of Oregon across all demographic groups.
-This negative effect persists over time and is sustained despite the large increase in registration caused by Automatic Voter Registration.”
+According to Ellen Seljan, the main researcher on the study and an associate professor of political science at Lewis & Clark College, the implementation of Automatic Voter Registration in Oregon's back-end system caused a significant decrease in party registration for all demographic groups.
+This negative impact on party registration persisted over time and was not offset by the increase in overall voter registration resulting from Automatic Voter Registration.

-The data that Seljan and her colleagues used in their analysis came from voter files collected from the state of Oregon in 2017.
-The team was able to arrive at a causal estimate between Automatic Voter Registration and party registration because of an historical Oregon statute that makes individuals born in even-numbered years more likely to have been registered to vote via Automatic Voter Registration in 2016.
-This made it possible to study the behavior of a set of individuals by an external set of circumstances, as opposed to a particular trait or behavior.
+Seljan and her colleagues used voter files from Oregon in 2017 to analyze the effect of Automatic Voter Registration on party registration.
+They were able to determine a causal estimate due to a unique Oregon statute that made people born in even-numbered years more likely to be registered via Automatic Voter Registration in 2016.
+This allowed the researchers to study the impact of external circumstances, rather than individual behavior or traits.

-Seljan wanted to see whether the drop in partisan registration persisted over time, given the fact that voters can make adjustments to their registration in a number of ways.
-She tested for this by looking at updated registration records from the Oregon voter file from 2021.
+Seljan wanted to check if the decline in party registration continued over time despite voters being able to adjust their registration through various means.
+To do this, she analyzed updated registration records from the Oregon voter file in 2021.

 “This four-year time span between the two voter files we examined―from 2017 to 2021―included a presidential primary which, like all primaries in Oregon, was limited to party registrants,” says Seljan.
 “The results suggest very little partisan mobilization occurs following registration.”

-The political implications of lower rates of party registration could be significant, says Seljan.
-First, those who do not register with a party cannot vote in closed primaries in many states, including in Oregon.
-In addition, political parties may focus less on those unaffiliated voters, leaving a gap in political knowledge for a large part of the electorate.
-Also, previous research has shown that party registration transforms the way voters perceive themselves.
+According to Seljan, the lower rates of party registration could have significant political consequences.
+People who do not register with a party may not be able to vote in closed primaries in some states, including Oregon.
+Furthermore, political parties may pay less attention to unaffiliated voters, leaving a large portion of the electorate with a gap in political knowledge.
+In addition, research has shown that party registration affects how voters view themselves.

 “Unaffiliated self-perception and categorical identity may be fundamentally different from those of party registrants,” says Seljan.